Butterfly Pose (Baddha Konasana)

 • Now, breathe mindfully and slowly, staying in the pose for 1-3 minutes.

-• Come out of the pose by gently lifting your knees and extending them to the front.
+• Come out of the pose by gently lifting your knees and extending them forward.

 Wall Butterfly Pose